RetroDECK/ES-DE/USERGUIDE.md

 The gamelist view is where you browse and start your games, and it's where you will spend most of your time using ES.

-Upon startup with the default settings, ES is set to the gamelist view style to `AUTOMATIC`.
+Upon startup with the default settings, ES is set to the gamelist view style to **Automatic**.
 In this mode the application will look for any game media files (videos and images) and set the view style accordingly.
-If at least one image is found for any game, the view style `DETAILED` will be shown, and if at least one video file is found, the view style `VIDEO` will be selected.
+If at least one image is found for any game, the view style **Detailed** will be shown, and if at least one video file is found, the view style **Video** will be selected.
 Note that this setting is applied per game system.

 ## Help system

 There is a help system available throughout the application that provides an overview of the possible actions and buttons that can be used.
-It's possible to disable the help system (it's enabled by default).
+It's possible to disable the help system for a somewhat cleaner look using a menu option.
+Note that some general button actions are never shown, such as the ability to quick jump in gamelists, menus and text input fields using the shoulder and trigger buttons.

 ## General navigation

 The help system will provide an overview per screen on the navigation options for the application, however here is a general overview.
 These are the inputs you mapped in the previous input device configuration step.
+Note that this is not an exhaustive list, but it covers most situations.

 **Up and down**

-Navigate up and down in the gamelists, system view (if the theme has a vertical carousel) and in menus.
+Navigate up and down in gamelists, system view (if the theme has a vertical carousel) and in menus.

 **Left and right**

-Navigate between gamelists if _quick system select_ has been activated in the options (it's enabled by default) or between system (if the theme has a horizontal carousel).
+Navigate between gamelists (if _"Quick system select"_ has been activated in the options), or between systems (if the theme has a horizontal carousel).

 **Start button**

-Opens and closes the main menu
+Opens and closes the main menu.

 **Select button**

 Opens and closes the game options menu if in the gamelist view, or toggles the screensaver if in the system view (main screen).

-**Shoulder button left and right**
+**Shoulder buttons left and right**

 Provides quick jumping in gamelists and menus, jumps 10 games in the gamelists and 6 entries in the menus.
 Also jumps forward in text edit dialogs.